 Wyandotte Winery, the first and oldest winery in Central Ohio, has been in operation since 1977.
-Located in a neighborhood setting, Wyandotte features fine wines hand crafted by the Coolidge family for a wide range of tastes.
+Located in a neighborhood setting, Wyandotte features handcrafted wines for a wide range of tastes.

 A History of Wyandotte Winery